Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Explicit examples

-It remains to show that $G$ is a unipotent group with $c(G) = n-\kappa$.
-This is now a purely group theoretical problem.
-From the description of the action of $G$ on $q^{-1}(t)$, we may identify $G$ with the unipotent affine transformation group
+It remains to find such an embedding $G \hto \GL(V)$ and show that $c(G) = n-\kappa$.
+This is now a purely group theoretical problem and we don't need to use the action on cohomology.
+As $G$ acts faithfully on $q^{-1}(t)$, from the description of the action of $G$ on $q^{-1}(t)$ we may identify $G$ with the unipotent affine transformation subgroup

 Here, the last isomorphism is the natural one given by